 Covered services include prescription drugs for the treatment of sexual dysfunction or enhancement.
 For the most up-to-date information on covered prescription drugs and doses, contact us.
+The following are not covered services:

-- Abortion drugs - Allergy sera and extracts given by injection - Any services related to providing, injecting or application of a drug - Compounded prescriptions containing bulk chemicals not approved by the FDA including compounded bioidentical hormones - Cosmetic drugs including medication and preparations used for cosmetic purposes - Devices, products and appliances unless listed as a covered service - Dietary supplements including medical foods - Drugs or medications - Administered or entirely consumed at the time and place it is prescribed or provided - Which do not require a prescription by law, even if a prescription is written, unless we have approved a medical exception - That include the same active ingredient or a modified version of an active ingredient as a covered prescription drug unless we approve a medical exception - That is therapeutically the same or an alternative to a covered prescription drug, unless we approve a medical exception - Not approved by the FDA or not proven safe or effective

-- Provided under your medical plan while inpatient at a healthcare facility - Recently approved by the FDA but not reviewed by our Pharmacy and Therapeutics Committee, unless we have approved a medical exception - That includes vitamins and minerals unless recommended by the United States Preventive Services Task Force (USPSTF) - That are used to treat sexual dysfunction, enhance sexual performance or increase sexual desire, including drugs, implants, devices or preparations to correct or enhance erectile function, enhance sensitivity or alter the shape or appearance of a sex organ unless listed as a covered service - That are used for the purpose of weight gain or loss including but not limited to stimulants, preparations, foods or diet supplements, dietary regimens and supplements, food or food supplements, appetite suppressants or other medications - That are drugs or growth hormones used to stimulate growth and treat idiopathic short stature unless there is evidence that the member meets one or more clinical criteria detailed in our precertification and clinical policies - Duplicative drug therapy; for example, two antihistamines for the same condition - Genetic care including: - Any treatment, device, drug, service or supply to alter the body's genes, genetic makeup or the expression of the body's genes - Immunizations related to travel or work - Immunization or immunological agents except as specifically stated in the schedule of benefits or the booklet - Implantable drugs and associated devices except as specifically stated in the schedule of benefits or the booklet
+- Abortion drugs (except for abortion drugs dispensed by a provider, including a telemedicine provider) - Allergy sera and extracts given by injection - Any services related to providing, injecting or application of a drug - Compounded prescriptions containing bulk chemicals not approved by the FDA including compounded bioidentical hormones - Cosmetic drugs including medication and preparations used for cosmetic purposes - Devices, products and appliances unless listed as a covered service - Dietary supplements including medical foods - Drugs or medications - Administered or entirely consumed at the time and place it is prescribed or provided - Which do not require a prescription by law, even if a prescription is written, unless we have approved a medical exception - That include the same active ingredient or a modified version of an active ingredient as a covered prescription drug unless we approve a medical exception - That is therapeutically the same or an alternative to a covered prescription drug, unless we approve a medical exception - Not approved by the FDA or not proven safe or effective - Provided under your medical plan while inpatient at a healthcare facility - Recently approved by the FDA but not reviewed by our Pharmacy and Therapeutics Committee, unless we have approved a medical exception - That includes vitamins and minerals unless recommended by the United States Preventive Services Task Force (USPSTF) - That are used to treat sexual dysfunction, enhance sexual performance or increase sexual desire, including drugs, implants, devices or preparations to correct or enhance erectile function, enhance sensitivity or alter the shape or appearance of a sex organ unless listed as a covered service - That are used for the purpose of weight gain or loss including but not limited to stimulants, preparations, foods or diet supplements, dietary regimens and supplements, food or food supplements, appetite suppressants or other medications - That are drugs or growth hormones used to stimulate growth and treat idiopathic short stature unless there is evidence that the member meets one or more clinical criteria detailed in our precertification and clinical policies - Duplicative drug therapy; for example, two antihistamines for the same condition - Genetic care including: - Any treatment, device, drug, service or supply to alter the body's genes, genetic makeup or the expression of the body's genes unless listed as a covered service - Immunizations related to travel or work - Immunization or immunological agents except as specifically stated in the schedule of benefits or the booklet - Implantable drugs and associated devices except as specifically stated in the schedule of benefits or the booklet - Infertility: - Injectable prescription drugs used primarily for the treatment of infertility - Injectables including: - Any charges for the administration or injection of prescription drugs - Needles and syringes except for those used for insulin administration - Any drug which, due to its characteristics as determined by us, must typically be administered or supervised by a qualified provider or licensed certified health professional in an outpatient setting with the exception of Depo Provera and other injectable drugs for contraception - Off-label drug use except for indications recognized through peer-reviewed medical literature